Puppy Starter Guide

 Learn how to calculate your bone percentage in our Feeding RMB's Guide.

 *Please note: You do NOT have to introduce a new bone when introducing any new proteins.
-Bones such as beef are way too dense to digest and can also crack teeth.*
+Bones such as beef are way too dense to digest, causing a build-up of bone and can also crack teeth when fed whole.*

 After a successful introduction to liver, now it’s time to introduce your second secreting organ.
 See what organs classify as meat and which classify as secreting in our Feeding Organs Infographic at the bottom of the page.
 Introduce this in the same fashion as you introduced liver.